FlixTrain: Other countries

 Further expansion of FlixTrain's operating area into various other countries has been mooted.
-During the late 2010s, plans for expanding into the French market were reportedly put into motion, with an anticipated launch date for services during either 2020 or 2021 stated; however, these ambitions were indefinitely postponed in April 2020, the company claimed that this outcome due to the high cost for securing paths in the country in comparison to other European markets.
+In 2019, the company applied for track access in both Sweden and France in anticipation of the upcoming liberalisation of the European railway network during the following year.
+During the late 2010s, plans for expanding into the French market were reportedly set in motion, with an anticipated launch date for services during either 2020 or 2021; these ambitions were indefinitely postponed in April 2020.
+The company claimed this was due to the high cost of securing paths in France in comparison to other European markets.